cesarvr/blog/content/post/istio.md

 oc create -f https://gist.githubusercontent.com/cesarvr/97a0139ca2dba9412254d9919da64e69/raw/5e593a9a4b9fff9af06c53670f939fd9caef94ff/pod.yml
 ```

-Login into the containers gets a little bit trickier as we need to specify what container we want to login, let say we want to login into the ```first-container``` container:
+Logging into the pod gets a bit trickier now as we need to specify the container, let say we want to login into the ```first-container``` container:

 ```sh
 oc rsh -c first-container my-pod